chakravala/Grassmann.jl/README.md

 ```
 which is a computation equivalent to a matrix computation.

-This package is still a work in progress, and the API and implementation may change as more features and algebraic operations and product structure are added.
+The `TensorAlgebra` evalution is still a work in progress, and the API and implementation may change as more features and algebraic operations and product structure are added.

 ## Importing the generators of the Leech lattice